Courses for Exchange Students

 Open courses: These courses are open for all exchange students, but we expect that you check that you have the recommended previous knowledge yourself.

-Require faculty approval: Many courses require faculty approval.
+Restricted courses: Many courses require faculty approval.
 Admission to restricted courses will depend on

 - Your academic background (you will find information about recommended and required previous knowledge in each course description)

 - The number of places available in each course

 - The exchange agreement you have been nominated on